citines05/tmdb-api-chall/README.md

    ```

 2. **Download the dataset**
    Go to [TMDB Movie Dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies) and download the ZIP file.
 Then, move it into the `data/` directory of the cloned repository.
-The `clean_movies.py` script will automatically extract the contents and process the CSV file.
+The `clean_movies.py` script will automatically extract the contents of the ZIP file and process the CSV without requiring manual changes.

 3. **You can now run the project using one of the following options:**